 Navas is considered the ultimate test for National Hunt racing in Ireland.
 While the venue also hosts popular flat meets, these are more considered a day out for attendees than the chance to spot a future superstar.

 Many jockeys test the mettle of their horses ahead of premium British races at this track, as the hurdling events are famously competitive.
 Multiple future winners of Grade One events have cut their teeth at Navan.

 The track itself is a mile-and-a-half in length, curving to the left with the home straight composing of three-and-a-half furlongs.
-The finish is uphill, so some degree of stamina will be required for a horse to maintain pace and take a victory.
-The track is ideally suited to gallopers, as it contains lengthy flat stretches to build speed and momentum.
+The finish is uphill, so some degree of stamina will be required for a horse to maintain pace and take victory.
+The track is ideally suited to gallopers, as it contains lengthy straight.

 Navan is a relaxed and friendly racecourse, so there is no formal dress code.
 Smart casual is preferred, but the bigger concern is weather-appropriate attire.
-Most of the celebrated events at Navan unfold during the National Hunt season, so be prepared for cooler and potential wet conditions.
+Most of the celebrated events at Navan unfold during the jump season, so be prepared for cooler and potential wet conditions.

 Navan first opened its doors in 1921, then operating under the moniker of Proudstone Park.
 Albert Lowry opened the track, deciding to embrace his twin passions for breeding hoses and gambling.

 While Proudstone Park was considered a charming provincial racecourse, it really came into its own when Horse Racing Ireland took ownership.
 Today, Navan blends a relaxing atmosphere with state-of-the-art facilities and hugely competitive National Hunt racing.

 Main Races and Meetings at The Course